Consultancy Skills: Are You A Victim Of Your Own Success?

 Is this a vicious circle?

 It may be time for you to revisit your business model and how you operate with your clients, including how you set out and agree to your contract.
-Whilst a certain amount of going the extra mile is good practice, beware of scope creep (that’s a blog post in its own right, so more on that next week).
-For now, you just want to set things up to have time for your business as well as your clients.
+Whilst a certain amount of going the extra mile is good practice, beware of scope creep.
+Make sure to set things up to have time for your business as well as your clients.

 Are you secretly hoping they are going to offer you a permanent position as a result?
 Have they hinted at it?
 I wish I had a pound for every time I've heard that one dashed to disappointment at the end of the project.